directus-labs/guest-authoring/build-hotel-website/index.md

 To set up Stripe for receiving payments on your Next.js application,

-Update your `.env` file with the publishable and secret keys you copied:
+Update your `.env.local` file with the publishable and secret keys you copied:

 ```bash
 NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=YOUR_STRIPE_PUBLISHABLE_KEY